-The cost of renting a moving truck may also include fees in addition to the vehicle’s cost.
-Find out if you have to cover gas, mileage, taxes, a deposit or insurance fees.
+The moving truck rental cost may also include fees in addition to the vehicle’s cost.
+Find out if you have to cover gas, mileage, taxes, a deposit, or insurance fees.
 Account for those prices as you determine how much it costs to rent a moving truck.

-With all this in mind, you might consider consulting with a mover to load the truck for you.
+With all this in mind, you might consider consulting with a moving company to load the truck for you.
 A professional mover will be most capable of loading the truck efficiently.
 This will ensure the most secure travel environment for your belongings.

 How Much Do Professional Packing Services Cost?

-On average, packing services can cost anywhere between $60 to $100 an hour and up depending upon how many people are servicing your move.
+On average, professional packing services can cost anywhere between $60 to $100 an hour and up depending upon how many people are servicing your move.
 Packing is one of the most stressful parts of moving and hiring someone who can provide packing tips can make the process easier.
-Of special concern and not well known information is the fact that if you pack your items yourself, they are not insured…this is often considered “PBO” – packed by owner.
+Of special concern and not well-known information is the fact that if you pack your items yourself, they are not insured…this is often considered “PBO” – packed by the owner.
 It’s time-consuming because you want to pack everything correctly to avoid damaging your precious items.
-When you get professional packing services, you’re paying for the convenience, insurance on your packed items and the ease of a burden off your shoulders.
+When you hire professional movers, you’re paying for the convenience, insurance on your packed items and the ease of a burden off your shoulders.
 Professional packers will also let you know which items you can and cannot pack so that you are ready when the movers show up.

-How much you have to pay for professional packing services will also vary with the specific services you need.
+How much you have to pay for professional moving company will also vary with the specific services you need.
 At David McCarthy Moving, we offer various professional packing services, including:

 - Packing: This service includes the supplies, materials and labor employed for packing your items.
 You can then choose full or partial packing services, which will influence the overall cost.